DeliaNP/MySQL_real_estate_Buc/README.md

-<h1>Database Project for **Inserati aici numele aplicatiei pe care o testati**</h1>
+<h1>Database Project for **real_estate_Buc**</h1>

 The scope of this project is to use all the SQL knowledge gained throught the Software Testing course and apply them in practice.

-Application under test: **Inserati aici numele aplicatiei pe care o testati**
+Application under test: **real_estate_Buc**

 Tools used: MySQL Workbench

-Database description: **Inserati aici o scurta descriere a bazei de date care sa contina scopul ei, informatiile generale pe care le veti salva si orice alte informatii considerati ca sunt relevante pentru o descriere**
+Database description: **As part of the project, I developed a database for a real estate agency using SQL.
+The project involved creating and managing multiple relational tables, each with a specific structure and well-defined connections through primary and foreign keys.**

 <ol>
 <li>Database Schema </li>